RaquelLima7/LIMA_20220319/README.md

 - **Postgresql**

 ## Project
-LIMA_20220319 is a Rails project that allows the user to add videos and thumbnails.
+Project in Rails that allows the user to add videos and thumbnails.
 Videos must be mp4 or mov and have a maximum of 200MB.
 When uploading a video, you must enter a category for it: exercise, education or recipe.
 The system generates three files (64x64, 128x128, 256x256) for each thumbnail.